 The spotted Atlantic dolphin has a long stubby beak, separated from the melon with a crease.
 They are spotted on the sides as adults and generally have a three-toned color pattern.

 The dorsal fin is tall and centered in the middle.
 They can be seen in pods of 50, although most are seen in small groups of 5-15.

 The Atlantic white-sided dolphin grows from 6.2-9.2ft (1.9-2.8m) with a weight between 360-520 lb.
 They are similar in color to the common dolphin, with gray, white, and yellow along the flanks and a white underside.

 The Atlantic white-sided dolphin has a dark-gray stripe from the eye to the flipper and a dark dorsal fin and flippers.
 They give birth to a single calf after a gestation period of 11 months.

 The common bottlenose dolphin grows from 6.2-13.1 ft (1.9-4m).
 Their diet consists mainly of squid and small fish.
 They have a single calf with a gestation period of 12 months.

 Bottlenose dolphins are gray to black, with a lighter underside and a dorsal cape.
 They have a short beak with a mouthline that makes them look like they are smiling.
-The common bottlenose dolphin is the dolphin that you will most likely have seen on television or films.
+The common bottlenose dolphin is one that you will most likely have seen on television or in films.